The 6 Best Chess Opening Repertoire Builders in 2026

 Cons:

-ChessTempo stands out for its statistical depth.
-Filter the master database by rating range, time control, and year to see exactly what players at your level play in any specific position — then drill your responses with a built-in repertoire trainer.
+ChessTempo stands out for statistical depth.
+Filter the master database by rating range, time control, and year to see exactly what players at your level play in any position, then drill your responses with the built-in repertoire trainer.
+Considering a switch to a modern SRS-powered builder?
+See our ChessAtlas vs ChessTempo comparison.

 Key Features: